RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/seasons_mask.md

 ## Testing

 The masks can be tested in-game by dropping snow using the `rmAddSnow 1` console command.
 Use `rmResetSnow` to remove all snow and start over.
+For these commands you need to enable cheats first.